AdaiasMagdiel/deta-clojure/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Documentation](https://img.shields.io/badge/MKDocs-Documentation-green.svg)](https://adaiasmagdiel.github.io/deta-clojure/)

-Deta is a Clojure library designed to simplify interactions with the Deta database.
-It provides a straightforward way to initialize a database connection and perform basic operations such as inserting data.
-This library is ideal for developers looking to integrate Deta database functionality into their Clojure applications.
+Deta is a Clojure library designed to simplify interactions with the Deta Base and Deta Drive.
+It provides a straightforward way to initialize a service connection and perform operations.
+This library is ideal for developers looking to integrate Deta Space services functionality into their Clojure applications.

 ## Table of Contents